top of page

 Dorothy Street Pictures Nov 2024

-Interviewed by Janina Ramirez about the significance of the law code of Hammurabi, for a documentary commissioned by George Lucas to be shown in his museum of Narrative Art in LA.
+Spoke with Dr Janina Ramirez about the Code of Hammurabi as a part of a documentary commissioned by George Lucas to be shown at his museum of Narrative Art in LA.

 Forbidden Histories, Science channel (America) and Yesterday (UK)